0xCipherCoder/memecoin_prediction_market/README.md

     anchor test
     ```

-2. Ensure your local Solana test validator is running:
+2. Ensure your local Solana test validator is running - Not required for testing using anchor test command:
     ```sh
     solana-test-validator
     ```